Apply to the Max Weber Programme

 The Programme is open to applicants who are within 5 years of the completion of their PhD from anywhere in the world, regardless of nationality, and is not restricted to citizens of the EU.
 The language of the programme is English and applicants must fulfil the English language requirements as outlined in the section on Eligibility.

 The vast majority of Max Weber Fellowships are for one year.
 Most applicants in the field of Economics are selected for a 2 year fellowship, which involves additional activities, such as limited teaching in the department, in the second year.
-Applicants in other disciplines may apply for a limited number of second year Fellowships during the course of their first year.
+Applicants in other disciplines may apply for a limited number of second year Fellowships by the 25 October deadline of their first year, either to their Department or the RSCAS.
 In exceptional cases, three year Fellowships may be offered.
 Candidates are asked to indicate the desired length of their Fellowship (1, 2 or 3 years) when applying.
-However, the decision to extend a Fellowship to 2 or 3 years will be made by the Department and the MW Steering Committee on the basis of their evaluation of the candidates and departmental needs.
+However, the decision to extend a Fellowship to 2 or 3 years will be made either by the Department or the RSCAS and the MW Steering Committee on the basis of their evaluation of the candidates and departmental or Centre needs.

 To apply to the Max Weber Programme please see the following pages: